We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-At the boarding door, there are a few not-so-subtle reminders of the A220’s Bombardier past.
+At the boarding door were a few not-so-subtle reminders of the A220’s Bombardier past.

 - source